Back to Blog

 • Lost revenue during downtime: variable, but significant for booking-dependent businesses

-• SEO recovery period: 60–90 days of reduced organic traffic
+• SEO recovery period: 1–3 months of reduced organic traffic (up to 95% drop while blocklisted)

-• Email reputation recovery: months of deliverability issues
+• Email deliverability recovery: weeks to months of reduced inbox placement

 What Prevents It

-• Using strong, unique passwords and two-factor authentication on the admin account
+• Using strong, unique passwords and two-factor authentication on admin accounts

 • Installing a reputable security plugin with active firewall protection